SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 // OSCODE_MODE is an enum of {RK, ARDC, BOTH} with default of BOTH int OSCStepSetExplicit(void* oscode_mem, OSCODE_MODE mode);

-// Set order and tables for ARDC solver int OSCStepARDCSetDerivativeMatrices(void* oscode_mem, int o, OSodeButcherTable Bi);
+// Set order and tables for ARDC solver's Chebyshev gradient method int OSCStepARDCSetDerivativeMatrices(void* oscode_mem, int o, OSodeButcherTable Bi);

 // If the user sets the ARDC tables and order they must also set the series and derivative functions.